AR8Stefan/CFA-Project3-Streetfoods-React/README.md

 # CFA - Project3 - StreetFoods

+***Warning!***
+* This project has been ejected.

 ### A little about the project -
-- This project was for us to speak to a client (preferably someone we don't know, unless we asked for permisson first).
+This project was for us to speak to a client (preferably someone we don't know, unless we asked for permisson first).
 My client was my fiancee.
 I actually asked her if  I could build one of the projects she had designed and created herself.
 I thought it would be a great opportunity to challenge myself.

 ### Planning